The Ins and Outs of a Sedated Grooming

 Continue…

-When Your Pet Has Separation Anxiety
+Pet Separation Anxiety

 A dog with separation anxiety.

-Just as humans, our pets can experience anxiety and for a variety of reasons.
-It affects dogs and cats, as well as birds and other small pets.
-If not addressed, a pet’s anxiety can develop into chronic, lifelong behavioral problems that have a negative impact on the pet’s ability to interact appropriately with people and other pets.
-It can also jeopardize the pet’s relationship with its human family and, ultimately, its own well-being.
+Just as humans, our pets can experience separation anxiety.
+It affects dogs, cats, birds and other small pets.
+If not addressed, a pet’s anxiety can develop into chronic, lifelong behavioral problems.
+These problems negatively impact a pet’s ability to interact appropriately with people and other pets.
+They can also jeopardize the pet’s relationship with its human family and, ultimately, its own well-being.

 Continue…